mikeizbicki/cmc-csci040/topic_12_BackendWebdev/README.md

 You must modify your `/` route to display this image somewhere.

-You must modify your `/` route to include the style sheet (which will result in styling the route).
+You must modify your `base.html` template to include the style sheet.
+This should result in every route being styled with the template.

+> *HINT:*
+>
+> One of the optional tasks in the Project 5 is to create a nice looking webpage,
+> with nice navigation buttons and styling.
+> Now would be a good time to do this.

 **Submission:**